Return of Title IV and State Funds Policy

 If there is a credit balance, it must be disbursed as soon as possible and no later than 14 days after the calculation of R2T4.
 In some cases, a student may withdraw from all courses before aid has been disbursed.
-A post withdrawal disbursement is done when a student shows they have withdrawn from all of their classes prior to financial aid disbursement but began attendance in all courses and are qualified for some (earned) aid.
+A post withdrawal disbursement is done when a student shows they have withdrawn from all their classes prior to financial aid disbursement but began attendance in all courses and are qualified for some (earned) aid.
 For Title IV grant eligibility only, the earned portion of the grant is disbursed to the student account and a letter is sent to student to notify them of their eligibility and right to return funds within 45 days of the date the school determined the student withdrew.

 For loan eligibility, a notice is sent to the students before any funding will be processed.
 The student must tell the college if they want it disbursed to them directly or to their student account.
 Loan funds accepted by the student will be disbursed within 180 days of the date the school determined the student withdrew.

 If the student who totally withdrew (officially or unofficially) from classes received State financial aid funding (including State Grant, Child Care Grant, SELF Loan, Safety Officer’s Survivor’s Grant, Indian Scholarship, ACHIEVE Scholarship, and Learn and Earn), a portion of the unearned funds must be returned if the total withdrawal took place within the first 20 business days of the semester (full semester classes).
 Refunds for state aid programs are calculated on a proportional basis using the MN Office of Higher Education’s Refund Calculation Worksheet.

 Registration and refund related policies can be found on the Registration Policies Page.